 5 The Centralization of Crypto Wealth

 Decentralization is a watchword of crypto.
 One of the things said to commend cryptocurrencies is that the blockchain-based peer-to-peer networks that run them are decentralized, residing outside the control of any single authority.
-This claim that cryptocurrencies are decentralized in their organizational structure is overstated because the peer-to-peer networks that run them can themselves act as central authorities.
+Yet the claim that cryptocurrencies are decentralized in their organizational structure is misleading.
+That’s because the peer-to-peer networks that run them can themselves act as central authorities.

-True, these peer-to-peer networks feel freer and easier than the usual authorities and trusted third parties of conventional finance, such as banks.
-But that’s because peer-to-peer networks are run like democracies rather than monarchies, and for now these democracies have behaved themselves reasonably well.
-But in democracies, it’s majority rule, and the majority can do anything it pleases, especially at the expense of the minority.
+For now, these peer-to-peer networks feel freer and easier than the usual authorities and trusted third parties of conventional finance, such as banks.
+But that’s because peer-to-peer networks are run like democracies rather than monarchies, and for now these democracies have have faced few serious challenges to their authority.
+In democracies, it’s majority rule.
+Ordinarily, this introduces healthy checks and balances.
+But at the end of the day, the majority can do anything it pleases, especially at the expense of the minority.
 We’ve seen this already with crypto’s hard forks, such as the one that split off Ethereum Classic (ETC) from Ethereum (ETH).

 It’s common to picture decentralization as a graph in which many interconnected nodes all happily exchange information along communication channels, the nodes all being roughly equal in status.
 That picture is grossly mistaken when it comes to the peer-to-peer distributed networks that run crypto’s blockchains.
 Invariably, there are major nodes that control much of the network, whether directly (as with Bitcoin’s mining pools that generate most of the newly minted bitcoins) or indirectly in coordinating consensus.